 Patrick Keel, a former state district judge, has mediated and arbitrated thousands of disputes, including those involving commercial contracts, construction contracts, employment law, trade secrets, patent, copyright, trademark, real estate, class actions, administrative law, probate, defamation, professional malpractice, family law, and personal injury claims.
 He is also a lecturer on trial advocacy at the University of Texas School of Law.
 Keel practiced commercial litigation for thirteen years with Baker Botts LLP, where he was a partner in the firm’s trial department and hiring partner for the firm’s Austin office.

 Keel is a member of the Professional Ethics Committee of the State Bar of Texas, to which the Texas Supreme Court appointed him in 2009.
 He is also a member of the Texas Chapter of the National Academy of Distinguished Neutrals, a sustaining life fellow of the Texas Bar Foundation, a founding life fellow of the Austin Bar Foundation, a master emeritus and former president of the Robert W. Calvert American Inn of Court, and a member of the Association of Attorney-Mediators.
 Keel is a frequent speaker on mediation, arbitration, and professional ethics.
+In 2017, he received the UT Law Alumni Association’s award for Mentor of the Year.

 As a lawyer and as a mediator and arbitrator, Keel has been active in Volunteer Legal Services of Central Texas, a non-profit organization that provides legal services to the poor.
 He is also an alumnus and former executive-committee member of the Texas Lyceum Association, a non-partisan, non-profit organization devoted to public policy and developing the next generation of leadership in Texas.
 Keel is a volunteer, former director, and past president of the Dispute Resolution Center, an independent, non-profit organization that provides dispute-resolution services in central Texas.